dlt-hub/dlt/docs/website/docs/general-usage/incremental-loading.md

 * Another built-in `min` returns smaller value.

 You can pass your custom function as well.
-This lets you define `last_value` on complex types i.e. dictionaries and store indexes of last values, not just simple types.
-The `last_value` argument is a [JSON Path](https://github.com/json-path/JsonPath#operators) and lets you select nested and complex data (including the whole data item when `$` is used).
+This lets you define `last_value` on nested types i.e. dictionaries and store indexes of last values, not just simple types.
+The `last_value` argument is a [JSON Path](https://github.com/json-path/JsonPath#operators) and lets you select nested data (including the whole data item when `$` is used).
 Example below creates last value which is a dictionary holding a max `created_at` value for each created table name: